PixelSpirit/MapExample/README.md

-# MapExemple
+# MapExample
-An exemple of an OpenStreetMap map
+An example of an OpenStreetMap map